partykit/partykit/apps/docs/src/content/docs/guides/validating-client-inputs.md

 In the above example, the `Message` schema can be used to validate all allowed message shapes.

 ## Validating WebSocket messages

-Once you have your schema, you can validate inputs in a type-safe way.
-In the below example, if the incoming `message` does not conform to the `Message` schema, the message is simply ignored:
+Once you specified the schema, you can validate inputs in a type-safe way.
+In the below example, if the incoming `message` does not conform to the `Message` schema, the message is ignored:

 ```ts